colantuomo/order-self-service-api/README.md

 ---

-This repository contains a Node.js TypeScript project that implements a self-service order API using the Domain-Driven Design (DDD) architecture.
+This repository contains a Node.js TypeScript project that implements a self-service order API using the Domain-Driven Design (DDD) and Hexagonal architecture.
 The API allows users to place and manage their own orders through a convenient interface.

 ---